-A few weeks ago, I spoke to a customer on the phone.
-She had ordered quite a few of my What in the World? history CDs—with some duplication—and we wanted to verify that she actually intended to order duplicates.
-What a delightful call that turned out to be!
-The things Alicia had to say about the CDs was so encouraging that I asked if she would mind writing out her thoughts for me to share with you:
+A few weeks ago, I spoke to a customer on the phone, and the things Alicia had to say about the History Revealed audio recordings were so encouraging that I asked if she would mind writing out her thoughts for me to share with you:

 Which brings up this question, “Why does learning history in school seem so forgettable?”